 A multi-stem tree has two or more stems arising from or near ground level, growing from one root system.
 Trees with decorative bark, such as white birch, are often grown this way to give maximum bark appreciation.

-Mature Tree
+Mature Standard Tree

 A more mature tree with a clear stem of approximately 1.8m-2.0m (measured from the soil to the lowest branches), which then supports a branched crown.
-Premium Standards are bigger than Premium Standard trees and have a girth size (circumference of the stem measured 1m above soil level) of 12-14cm.
+Mature standard trees are measured by their girth size (circumference of the stem measured 1m above soil level).
 Any heights given are only a guide.

 Clump